| Crates.io | moonshine-save |

 This approach may seem verbose at first, but it has several advantages:

-In order to save game state, start by marking entities which must be saved using the Save
+To save the game state, start by marking entities which must be saved using Save.

 use bevy::prelude::*;